sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 | postgres_public_access_cidrs | IP Ranges allowed to access the Azure PostgreSQL Server | list of strings |||
 | acr_public_access_cidrs | IP Ranges allowed to access the ACR instance | list of strings |||

+**NOTE:** In a SCIM environment, the AzureActiveDirectory service tag must be granted access to port 443/HTTPS for the Ingress IP address.

 ## Networking
 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |
 | vnet_address_space | Address space for created vnet | string | "192.168.0.0/16" | This variable is ignored when vnet_name is set (aka bring your own vnet) |
 | subnets | Subnets to be created and their settings | map(object) | *check below* | This variable is ignored when subnet_names is set (aka bring your own subnets).
 All defined subnets must exist within the vnet address space. |

-The default values for the subnets variable are:
+The default values for the `subnets` variable are as follows:

 ```yaml
 {